AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 Adobe Dynamic Media Classic offers Adaptive Video encoding presets.
 It is a primary list of presets that combines both 16:9 Adaptive Video presets and 4:3 Adaptive Video presets into one group.
 These predefined presets reflect the most common encoding settings and are optimized for playback on target mobile devices, tablets, and desktops.

-Only “Adaptive Video” encoding presets are activated (enabled or “turned on”) by default.
+Only "Adaptive Video" encoding presets are activated (enabled or "turned on") by default.
 You can deactivate it, if desired.
 Inactive Adaptive Video presets do not appear as a selectable option in the eVideo section of the Upload Job Options dialog box.

 See [Upload and encode videos](uploading-encoding-videos.md#uploading_and_encoding_videos).